ShinTo98/CaffeineMated/README.md

   - __Node v9.6.1__ and up [Download here if needed](https://nodejs.org/en/download/current/)
   - Two demo user (one will act as coffee buyer, one will act as coffee carrier).
   - A command line terminal
-  - Two IOS device (Iphone 6 Plus and Up) *Our app does not support Android
+  - Two IOS device (Iphone 6 and Up) *Our app does not support Android
   - Have the two IOS device download __Expo__ via the Apple app store.
 [Expo](https://expo.io/)

 The rest of the requirements will be installed via __npm install__